 As you can see, the 1950s and 60s brought many significant events and cultural changes in the United States.
 Many of these cultural changes are still evident, even today.

-Anyone who’s lived through the 1960s may tell you that it was a very wild time.
-Many things were going on, such as the hippie movement, recreational drugs and riots, and protests.
+Anyone who’s lived through the 1960s may tell you it was a wild time.
+Many things were going on, such as the hippie movement, recreational drugs, riots, and protests.

 I see the “wild and untamed” abstract expressionism art movement as a prelude to many cultural events and changes in the United States.
 Jackson Pollock’s artwork was wild and emotional, almost like a drug-filled art fest; it certainly was art that was not normal for its day.